GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 ## Write an extension for RSSServer

 Here we are!
-We've talked about the most useful features of Minz and how to run RSSServer correctly and it's about time to address the extensions themselves.
+We've talked about the most useful features of Base and how to run RSSServer correctly and it's about time to address the extensions themselves.

 An extension allows you to easily add functionality to RSSServer without having to touch the core of the project directly.